stolostron/rhacm-docs/about/gdpr_readiness.md

 **Role-based access control** (RBAC) controls what data and functions can be accessed by users.

-**Pod security policies** are used to set up cluster-level control over what a pod can do or what it can access.

 **Data-in-transit** is protected by using `TLS`. `HTTPS` (`TLS` underlying) is used for secure data transfer between user client and back end services.
 Users can specify the root certificate to use during installation.

 **Data-at-rest** protection is supported by using `dm-crypt` to encrypt data.

 **Data retention** periods for logging (ELK) and monitoring (Prometheus) are configurable and deletion of data is supported through provided APIs.

-These same platform mechanisms that are used to manage and secure {{site.data.keyword.product}} platform technical data can be used to manage and secure personal data for user-developed or user-provided applications.
+These same platform mechanisms that are used to manage and secure {{site.data.keyword.product}} platform technical data can be used to manage and secure personal data for user-developed or user-provided clusters.
 Clients can develop their own capabilities to implement further controls.

 ## Data Deletion
 {: #datadeletion}